burgaslab/lab-pi/README.md

   WantedBy=multi-user.target
 ```

-3.Enable and start the service
+ Enable and start the service...

  ```
  systemctl daemon-reload